 Third, cultivate or hire an experienced team to manage a hybrid IT environment.
 It’s possible that an agency's current IT team will not have the skills required to stand up and successfully operate a hybrid IT environment -- and that’s fine.
 The key is to start enhancing the team’s skills by adding competencies in hybrid IT management and monitoring, application migration, distributed architectures, automation and programming as well as vendor management.
 And, just as important, be sure the team has the right tools to manage and monitor both on-premises and in the cloud.
 Then build up administrator skillsets so the agency can successfully maintain a hybrid environment once it’s implemented.

 Fourth, and finally, move all potential workloads into a test environment first.
 Monitor all performance closely for as long a period of time as possible, to create a baseline and historic perspective.
 This will provide an understanding of potential limitations as well as opportunities for improvement.

 Agencies that take these four items into consideration should be well on their way to a secure hybrid IT environment.

-Joe Kim is senior vice president and global CTO at SolarWinds.
+Joe Kim is executive vice president engineering and global CTO at SolarWinds.